dride/dride-core-integration/README.md

 # rc.dride
-This file should run upon boot, It's safe to run thi
+This file should run upon boot.

 ```console